danisztls/journal/README.md

 TODO: Fixer, a tool to search for broken links in notes and aid in fixing them. +later

-# Journal
+# Todo
-Journal is a tool to manage tasks, to keep track of what is to be done and what is done.
+Todo is a tool to manage tasks, to keep track of what is to be done and what is done.

 **How to use**
 - `journal show` print the tasks to stdout in plain text;